By Jeremy Podany, CEO, The Career Leadership Collective

 The Career Counselor Era, The Residual Paradigm, Version 1.0.

 This is where it all started in the early 1900's.
-It was the era of individual assessment and as the residual paradigm because, there are still remnants of it around today.
+It was the era of individual assessment and is the residual paradigm because there are still remnants of it around today.
 Career choice theories from Donald Super and John Holland dominated this era, and instruments like the Myers-Briggs Type Indicator abounded, helping any student who was interested in self-assessment related to their career.
 A few career counselors were scattered around campus, often inside mental health counseling offices and academic exploration offices.
 Internally, colleges felt successful if students had high satisfaction rates with career counseling appointments.

 The benefit of this version was students could choose to get a true depth of understanding about their career aspirations by meeting with a counselor for one or more sessions and going through the battery of assessments offered.
 This era led a lot of colleges to mirror the academic advising approach to serving students, which is a one-on-one ratio model to meet all needs.
 With most campuses having between one and ten career counselors in this era, the capacity to serve students was very limited.
 A counselor could only make so many appointments.
 Professional development for the field was launched by national associations and built around the counselor's toolbox.
 The counselor toolbox, however, did not include having the employer connections needed for students, planning job fairs, working with faculty members, or creating marketing materials to promote their services.